Sharrow94/GastroManager/README.md

 ## There are two ways to start a project:
-1. You can follow the link to the project on heroku:
-2. Import the project as a Maven project, following the instructions below:
+1.Import the project as a Maven project, following the instructions below:

      - In IntelliJ choose: File -> New -> Project from Existing Sources ...
      - We indicate the location of the directory with the cloned project and approve.